 There’s a further problem with his argument, even assuming life was just a billion-to-one affair.
 In order for his solution to work, he would need the other billion planets in the universe to be near-identical to Earth, for otherwise the ‘billion to one on Earth’ improbability just wouldn’t apply to them.
 And if the other billion planets are so similar to Earth then you introduce a whole host of new improbabilities.
 Earth, after all, is a special planet, at exactly the right distance from the sun, with exactly the right kind of moon, in exactly the right kind of solar system, to permit life to exist in the first place.
 If we didn’t have Jupiter circling us like a guardian angel, we’d be bombarded with asteroids.
 If our Moon wasn’t exactly the size it is, in exactly its orbit, the rotation of the Earth would be too volatile to allow stable climatic periods.
 If we were slightly further or closer to the Sun, then our water would either freeze or evaporate, leaving our planet devoid of the liquid water you need to allow life to begin.
 Et cetera, et cetera… You just can’t simply just invoke a billion other rocks and think that solves the problem.
 You’d need other Earths, and other Earths are exceedingly unlikely.
 When it comes to reducing probabilities, they cost more than they’re worth.

 Finally, even if the origin of life by blind chance was just a billion-to-one, and even if there are a billion other Earth-like planets out there, Dawkins’ solution is still fatally flawed.
 The flaw is that he has assumed that no other planet in the universe has any life on it.
 This he assumes because as an atheist he can’t possibly imagine that something so unlikely as the origin of life has happened more than once in the universe.
 But what if it has?
 Imagine if we found that another planet had life.
 Imagine if we found two, or three, or more did.
 The laws of physics and chemistry being constant in the universe, it would be just as improbable for life to arise on those planets as it would on this planet.
-If something incredibly unlikely happens twice, it’s twice as unlikely to have happened.
+If something incredibly unlikely happens twice, it’s more than twice as unlikely to have happened.
+(In fact, it’s the first improbability squared).
 So even if a billion planets is enough to explain something that is a billion-to-one, if another planet has life then we need an extra billion planets to explain this new life-harbouring planet.
 If there are two other planets that have life, then we need another billion, billion planets.
 Where do we stop?

 Or more pressingly, where do we begin?
 Since scientists haven’t yet discovered other truly Earth-like planets, we don’t know how many others there are, if any.
 And even if we did find ‘other Earths’, we would have no idea if these other Earths had life on them.
 Hence, like the classic DC Comics storyline ‘Crisis on Infinite Earths’, this so-called solution is universally catastrophic.
 In trying to explain the origin of life on this planet, Dawkins has invoked planets which may or may not exist, which themselves may or may not have life, and all the while using a blatantly incorrect improbability level.
 Doing all this in just a few dozen words is surely the work of a prodigious mind.